Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-vote-councillor.md

 reserved tokens.
 Once you remove your vote, your tokens will be liquid again.

 > Warning: It is your responsibility not to put your entire balance into the reserved value when you
 > make a vote for councillors.
-It's best to keep _at least_ enough SOLAR/LUNAR to pay for transaction
+It's best to keep _at least_ enough AXC/LUNAR to pay for transaction
 > fees.

-Go to the [AXIACoin-JS Apps Dashboard](https://axiasolar.js.org/apps) and click on the "Council" tab.
+Go to the [AXIA-JS Apps Dashboard](https://AXIA.js.org/apps) and click on the "Council" tab.
 On the right side of the window there are two blue buttons, click on the one that says "Vote."

 Since the council uses approval voting, when you vote you signal which of the candidates you approve